Active Full Backup

 When Veeam Agent performs active full backup, it produces a full backup file and adds this file to the backup chain.

 The active full backup resets the backup chain.
 All incremental backup files use the latest active full backup file as a new starting point.
 A previously used full backup file and its subsequent incremental backup files remain on the disk.
 After the last incremental backup file created prior to the active full backup becomes outdated, Veeam Agent automatically deletes the previous backup chain.
-To learn more, see Retention Job for Active Full Backups.
+To learn more, see Retention Policy for Active Full Backups.

 You can create active full backups manually or schedule a backup job to create active full backups periodically.
 To do this, you can use the Veeam Agent for Linux control panel or command line interface.

 Keep in mind that if the job is not scheduled to run automatically, Veeam Agent will not run active full backup.
+For more information on how to configure backup job schedule, see Configuring Backup Schedule and Configuring Active Full Backup Schedule.